doclongdong/BarrdVault/README.md

 # How it works
 All your passwords are kept in an encrypted CSV.
 You unlock (decrypt) this CSV with a master password.
-When you change the CSV (e.g., add a new entry), you reset the master password and must specify a new one.
+When you change the CSV (e.g., add a new entry), you enter another master password (it is ok to use the same one) to re-encrypt the file.

 # Installation
 1. Install Powershell 7.3.0  from the [official source](https://github.com/PowerShell/PowerShell/releases/download/v7.3.0/PowerShell-7.3.0-win-x64.msi)